sheikh-mohammad/Assignment-2-JS/03_If_Else_IF_Else_With_And_OR/02_Eligibility_to_Vote/README.md

 Not eligible to vote
 ```

 ## License

-© 2025 sheikh-mohammad.
-All Rights Reserved.
+Â© 2025 sheikh-mohammad.
+All Rights Reserved

+This project is provided for educational and review purposes only.
+The code is not licensed for use, modification, or distribution.
+Please see the [LICENSE](LICENSE) file for full details.